kent-map/kent/20c/ww2-doodlebug.md

        license="Creative Commons Attribution Share-Alike 3.0 Unported"
        url="https://upload.wikimedia.org/wikipedia/commons/f/fd/Kent_UK_location_map.svg">

 Despite its somewhat light-hearted nickname, the doodlebug was a source of great terror for civilians.
-The eerie noise accompanying a doodlebug’s flight and the buzzing noise signalling that the bomb was about to fall.
-Tonbridge which was "bang on the routes of several 'bomb lanes' went through a period of anxiety and stress" however this was largely unfounded as the bombs continued beyond the town heading for London.[^ref1]
+Tonbridge which was "bang on the routes of several 'bomb lanes' went through a period of anxiety and stress" however this was largely unfounded as the bombs were headed towards London.[^ref1]
 <param ve-image
        label="V-1 flying bomb"
        description="The Fiesler 103R bomb"